-Through engaging with different user groups (including impact scientists, intermediaries and decision-makers), and collaborating with regional institutions, CARISSA built on state-of-the-art climate science to better articulate future climate risks and guide adaptation decisions.
+Through engaging with different user groups (including impact scientists, intermediaries and decision-makers), and collaborating with national and regional institutions, CARISSA built on state-of-the-art climate science to better articulate future climate risks and guide adaptation decisions.

-- Activity 2: Development of regional forum on climate change: Establishing a regular and sustainable regional forum in South Asia for knowledge exchange and cooperation on climate change and the use of future climate projections.
+- Workstream 2 - Development of regional forum on climate change: Establishing the "South Asia Climate Forum" for knowledge exchange and cooperation on climate change science and services.

 Regional engagement and knowledge sharing

 - Regional workshop on future climate projections and their applications in South Asia (January 2019) - Read the workshop report here

 - Side event on 'Development of a regional climate change forum in South Asia' at the 6th International Conference on Climate Services (ICCS6) (February 2020) - Read the meeting report here

 View our impact story on strengthening capacities to analyse future climate projections and deliver climate services here

 A series of training workshops on analysing future climate projections:

 - Part 1: Training on CORDEX regional climate projections for South Asia (October 2020) - proceedings available here